yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 <% if(bower){ -%>
 |── bower.json                  # Configuring packages that can be used as a dependency of another package
 <% } -%>
+├── CHANGELOG.md                # Detailed recent changes in the versions
 <% if(browser){ -%>
 ├── karma.conf.js               # Test runner in .ts format
 ├── karma-coverage.conf         # Test runner and generate coverage for compiled .js files